TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-availabilitytest.md

 4. Is the issue intermittent?

 ## **Known issues**
 1. You cannot create more than 10 tests inside of the UI.
 You must use [PowerShell](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-powershell#add-an-availability-test) if you need more.
-2.
+This is by design.